iandevlin/mdn/video-player-with-captions/video-player-with-captions.md

 Browser support for [WebVTT and the `<track>` element](http://caniuse.com/webvtt) is fairly good, although some browsers differ slightly in their implementation.

-###Internet Explorer 11
+###Internet Explorer
-Captions are enabled by default, and the default controls contains a button and a menu that offers the same functionality as the menu we just built.
-The `default` attribute is honoured.
+Since Internet Explorer 10+ captions are enabled by default, and the default controls contains a button and a menu that offers the same functionality as the menu we just built.
+The `default` attribute is also honoured.

 NOTE: IE will completely ignore WebVTT files unless you setup the MIME type.
 This can easily be done by adding a `.htaccess` file to the appropriate directory that contains: `AddType text/vtt .vtt`.

+###Safari

+Safari 6.1+ has similar support to Internet Explorer 11, displaying a menu with the different available options, with the addition of an "Auto" option which allows the browser to choose.

 ###Chrome and Opera
-Since they both run on WebKit, these browsers have similar implementations of video captions.
-Captions are enabled by default, and the default control set contains a 'cc' button which simply turns captions on and off.
+These browsers have similar implementations of video captions in that they are enabled by default and the default control set contains a 'cc' button which simply turns captions on and off.
 It ignores the `default` attribute on the `<track>` element and will try to match the browser's language to the caption's language.

-###Safari

-TODO!

 ###Firefox
 Firefox's implementation is completely broken due to a [bug](https://bugzilla.mozilla.org/show_bug.cgi?id=981280), and this has led Mozilla to take the decision to turn off WebVTT support by default but you can turn it on via the `media.webvtt.enabled` flag.